 An Ideal Test Automation for Mobile DevOps

 Mobile test automation utilizes real mobile devices and offers the possibility to test mobile apps instantly and effectively using test automation frameworks.
-The infrastructure should be build to support unlimited number of simultaneous test runs, meaning that users can select any number of devices for their test runs.
+The infrastructure should be built to support an unlimited number of simultaneous test runs, meaning that users can select any number of devices for their test runs.

 The actual benefit of test automation comes from simultaneous test runs, automated access, coverage, and runs on devices, repeatability nature of tests, and identical and accurate tests – that could probably never get to accurate with manual testing.